glotzerlab/hoomd-blue/README.md

 2. The lead developer will merge your work into next to trigger continuous integration tests.
 These will compile and build your code in all supported configurations.
 Jenkins will e-mail you if your commits cause tests to fail.
 The Jenkins server is: https://petry.engin.umich.edu/.
 3. The lead developer will merge into the mainline after the review is complete and approved.

-* All contributors must agree to the [contributor-info/ContributorAgreement.md](contributor agreement) before their pull request can be merged.
+* All contributors must agree to the Contributor Agreement ([contributor-info/ContributorAgreement.md](ccontributor-info/ContributorAgreement.md)) before their pull request can be merged.
-* All contributions must follow the [contributor-info/SourceConventions.md](source code style conventions).
+* All contributions must follow the source code style conventions ([contributor-info/SourceConventions.md](contributor-info/SourceConventions.md)).
-* The [contributor-info/BranchReviewChecklist.md](branch review checklist) is a guide for reviewers to follow when reviewing a pull request.
+* The branch review checklist ([contributor-info/BranchReviewChecklist.md](contributor-info/BranchReviewChecklist.md))is a guide for reviewers to follow when reviewing a pull request.